The Ultimate 7 Days Jordan Road Trip Itinerary

 Red sea

 The Red Sea is definitely our favorite sea so far!
 It is one of the most tropical seas in the world and contains over 200 different species of coral and thousands of fish and invertebrates.
 This is all due to its high temperature (between 25 and 28 degrees Celcius).
 This makes it the ideal place for snorkeling and diving.
 That’s why we love this sea so much!
-You can choose to book a 2 hours snorkel tour with a guide, who will show you the underwater world of the Red Sea.
+You can choose to book a 2-hour snorkel tour with a guide, who will show you the underwater world of the Red Sea.
 If you’re not into snorkeling, you can also just relax on the beach and go for a swim in the clear waters.

 Aqaba